-Penguin Beach recreates a South American beach landscape in the heart of London, with stunning colonies of Humboldt and Macaroni penguins.
+Penguin Beach recreates a South American beach landscape in the heart of London, with stunning colony of Humboldt penguins (and one speical Rockhopper).

 The new exhibit features a large pool with stunning underwater viewing areas so you can see how our flippered friends fly under water.
 The exhibit’s 1200 sq metre pool holds 450,000 litres of water!